Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-16-sort-posts-by-tag.md

 Insert `<!--excerpt-->` to separate the post excerpt from other texts.

 In the `page.md` where you want to show posts, specify the category and the tags of posts to show on this page.
-If your post satisfy more than one tag specified in `tags`, the post will show up more than once.
+If your post satisfies more than one tag specified in `tags`, the post will show up more than once.
 For example, this page will only show posts with the category `'Casual posts'` and at least one of the following tags: `'Food'`, `'Travel'`, or `'My hobbies'`:
 ```
 ---
 layout: my-layout